jostrm/azure-enterprise-scale-ml/README.md

  - This is the repo and solution accelerator for that.
  - ESML are using `Azure Datalake GEN 2` 100%.
 Also for Azure ML Pipelines/Datastore.
 No blob storage needed.
  - `ESML supports DeltaLake` for MASTER data.
 (When ESML autogenerates Azure ML pipelines, a .parquet representation is used in the PROJECTS structure)
- - `Enterprise Datalake, with ADLS GEN2, and logical DataMesh`(not physical.
-No scattered Blob/GEN2 storage accounts with myriad/different security(sometimes vNet, sometimes private links, sometimes open,RBAC)
+ - `Enterprise Datalake, with ADLS GEN2, and logical DataMesh`(not physical DataMesh.
+No scattered Blob/GEN2 storage accounts with myriad/different security - sometimes vNet, sometimes private links, sometimes open.
+Not different RBAC models on same data, Not multiple copies on MASTER DATA that needs to be event-synced,etc.)

 ![](./esml/images/esml-turnkey.png)
 ## ESML Dashboard - Dev,Test,Prod environments